-The Dutch Payments Association seeks to ensure an optimally effective, safe, reliable and socially efficient payment system
+The Dutch Payments Association seeks to ensure an optimally effective, safe, reliable, accessible and socially efficient payment system

 To this end, the Payments Association provides and coordinates services (collective tasks) which are of shared interest to its members.
 Innovation is an important part of that.
 Its members are providers of payment services on the Dutch market: banks, payment institutions and electronic money institutions.

 The roadmap shows the challenges and targets for the Dutch payments system for 2017-2019 (in Dutch).

 Important preconditions for the successful performance of our tasks are: